 Overview of published photobiomodulation MS research 2003 Poland: Laser on humans [link] 2012 USA: LED on mice [link] 2013 USA: LED on mice [link] 2016 Brazil: Laser on mice [link] 2018 Brazil: Laser (transcranial) on mice [link] 2018 Brazil: Laser on humans (clinical trial) [link]

 All studies have produced positive outcomes.
-Looking closely at the photobiomodulation research, one can notice that there are many treatment parameters.
-There can be differences in the light source used (laser or LED), the frequency (600-1200 nm), signal type (continuous or pulsed (freq/duty cycle)) treatment location, target tissue, dose, treatment surface and more.
+Looking closely at this and other photobiomodulation research, one can notice that there are many treatment parameters.
+There can be differences in the light source used (laser or LED), the light frequency (600-1200 nm), signal type (continuous or pulsed with frequency and duty cycle), treatment location, target tissue, dose, treatment surface and more.
 An important part of the way forward is to find the most effective treatment protocols, to assist both neurologists and patients.

 Probably this overview is not complete; there may be more research available in the Russian or Chinese language.